 Volatile input (raw material) prices

 Raw material price volatility has been a concern for all manufacturing companies in India.
 One of the key inputs required by the Company is alloy steel.
 Off late, the steel prices have been on an upward trend.
-In addition, there has been an increasing trend in the prices of Liquified Petroleum Gas and Light Diesel Oil (LPG/LDO).
-Increase in crude oil price globally, is the biggest concern for Indian auto industry.
-Rising petroleum prices, will make the company even more vulnerable to international competitive pressures.
-The Company’s Faridabad plant is entirely dependent on self generated power.
+In addition, there has been an increasing trend in the prices of Liquefied Petroleum Gas and Light Diesel Oil (LPG/LDO).
+Increase in crude oil price globally is the biggest concern for Indian auto industry.
+Rising petroleum prices will make the company even more vulnerable to international competitive pressures.
+The Company’s Faridabad plant is entirely dependent on self-generated power.
 Any further increase in diesel cost will affect the overall profitability of the Company.